izabela-pereira/open-brewery-api/README.md

 Two different jobs were created in Databricks: one **including dbt**, which unfortunately **failed** and remains as a technical debt, and another **without dbt tests** which ran  **successfully**.
 Both evidence can be found in **databricks/jobs** folder of this project.

 ### Unity Catalog
-Tables created and dbt models created for data quality tests are available in Databricks Unity Catalog.
+Tables and dbt models created for data quality tests are available in Databricks Unity Catalog.
 Evidence can be found in **databricks/unity_catalog** folder of this project.

 ## dbt tests
 dbt was the chosen tool for conducting data quality tests. dbt Cloud Studio was used for creating and validating tests, and the **model** (including implemented tests), the **macro** of a custom test, and **evidence** of execution can be found in **dbt** folder of this project.
 Of the tests implemented, two failed while all others passed.
-- **test_table_not_empty** (custom test) failed and couldn't be fixed within the project deadline; it also remains as a technical debt.
+- **test_table_not_empty** (custom test) failed and couldn't be fixed within the project deadline, remaining as a technical debt;
-- **test_accepted _values**, applied to **brewery_type** column, failed because the dataset includes values different from those listed as valid in the API documentation for this field.
+- **test_accepted _values**, applied to **brewery_type** column, failed because the **dataset includes values different from those listed as valid in the API documentation* for this field.

 ## ADF Pipeline and Scheduling / Apache Airflow
-As proposed initially, an Azure Data Factory (ADF) pipeline was created; however the free account doesn´t allow the creation of custom clusters to run it, and it is still not possible to use serverless clusters.
+As proposed initially, an Azure Data Factory (ADF) pipeline was created, however the free account doesn´t allow the creation of custom clusters to run it and it is still not possible to use serverless clusters.
 Evidence of the pipeline creation is available in **datafactory/pipeline_trigger** of this project.

 A trigger was also created to schedule ADF pipeline runs, since it wasn´t possible to set up an integration with **Apache Airflow**, as initially suggested.
 Airflow integration with ADF does exist, but it is also not available for free accounts.